liqy09/DTBind/data_process/README.md

 All residue-level surface features are stored in .pkl format.

+Note: Pocket-level surface features are calculated based on the full protein structure but only the features of the pocket residues are saved.

 ## 5. Binding Site Label Extraction via PLIP

 We use PLIP (https://github.com/ssalentin/plip/) to calculate non-covalent interactions and identify binding residues.